Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

 Notes

-- Again, the cream cheese filling can split the breading open when it gets really hot so keep an eye out for this.
+- The cream cheese filling can split the breading open when it gets really hot, so keep an eye out for this.

 - You might also find frozen jalapeño bites – these are breaded bites with a mix of mozzarella cheese and Jalapeño pepper inside.
 Since the filling of these jalapeño bites is different than the cream cheese, the cooking time might vary.